You are here

 You can read more about how the TGA manages medicine shortages in the information for consumers section of our website.

-Joint statements about the Ozempic shortage
+Past joint statements about the Ozempic shortage

 In May 2022, the TGA published a joint statement with Novo Nordisk and relevant health professional organisations that asked doctors to prescribe Ozempic for patients with type 2 diabetes as a priority.
 These organisations included Diabetes Australia, the Australian Medical Association and the Pharmaceutical Society of Australia.

-Overseas-registered semaglutide is available
+Overseas-registered Ozempic is available

 The TGA has approved the supply of overseas-registered semaglutide products temporarily under section 19A of the Therapeutic Goods Act 1989.